This guide has been produced for information purposes only. As a mortgage broker, we're not able to offer tax advice.

 • How long the company has been incorporated - the company typically doesn’t need to have been incorporated for a minimum amount of time

-A Buy-to-Let LTD Company Offers Improved Tax Efficiencies and Planning
+A Buy to Let LTD Company Offers Improved Tax Efficiencies and Planning

-Holding buy-to-let property in a limited company may offer some tax benefits to certain people - e.g. some higher rate taxpayers find it to be more tax-efficient than owning property as a private landlord.
+Holding buy to let property in a limited company may offer some tax benefits to certain people - e.g. some higher rate taxpayers find it to be more tax-efficient than owning property as a private landlord.

 Here's why.

-You Don't Pay Income Tax on Rental Income with a Buy-to-Let LTD Company
+You Don't Pay Income Tax on Rental Income with a Buy to Let LTD Company

 You pay Income Tax on rental income when you own rental property in your own name as a private landlord.
 The rental income you receive is added to your personal income and your overall income amount determines your Income Tax band.
 This means that your rental income can push you over a new threshold, leaving you liable to higher taxes.
-You can find out more about landlord taxes in our guide: Rental Income and Other Landlord Taxes.

 You Pay Corporation Tax Instead